Sasi-007/Files-sharing/README.md

 Thn u find your ip address by using ipconfig in cmd thn open the browser and enter ip address by following"/filesharing" give path to this Dont forget to paste the code file and folder"uploads" in htdocs under named "filesharing"....

+Credits goes to dcode(youtube).
+I Learned a lot from it.